The Bristol PLUS Award rewards you for going above and beyond alongside your studies

-Maybe you have a summer job or are thinking of doing some volunteering or an internship.
+Maybe you have a part-time job, are running your own small business, or are thinking of doing some volunteering or an internship.
 If so, you could already be partway there to achieving the Award!
 As long as your experience takes place during your time as a student, you could get recognition for it.

 Third-year Music student Honey Wyatt achieved the Bristol PLUS Award after working in a café during the holidays, and also set up and ran her own podcast.